vegaprotocol/specs/protocol/0050-epochs.md

  the year 2038 problem; this is a bit unrelated, but can easily hit anything that works on a second-basis.

-## Parameter changes
- All parameters that are changed through a governance vote are valid starting the epoch following the one the block is in that finalized the vote.

-## Parameters
-	Epoch length (in seconds)

 # (Un)delegation

-A delegator can lock a token in the smart contract, which is then available for staking (@Danny to provide details where necessary).
-To this end, an Vega token (or a frction thereof) can be
+A delegator can lock a token in the smart contract, which is then available for staking.
+To this end, an Vega token
+(or a frction thereof) can be
 - Unlocked: The tokenholder is free to do with the token as they want, but cannot delegate it